BHS / ENG

-The 9th annual study trip/workshop will take place from 22 to 28/9 September 2019 in Albania.
-"Unbunkering the past: How is Albania dealing with its (communist) history?" is the leading question of the program which will combine visits to memory sites in Tirana, Spac, Shkodra, Kruja and Gjirokastra, presentations and discussions with experts and time witnesses, and working sessions within the group.
+The 9th annual study trip/workshop took place from 22 to 28/9 September 2019 in Albania.
+"Unbunkering the past: How is Albania dealing with its (communist) history?" was the leading question of the program which combined visits to memory sites in Tirana, Spac, Shkodra, Kruja and Gjirokastra, presentations and discussions with experts and time witnesses, and working sessions within the group.

 The 8th annual study trip/workshop took place from 17 to 23 September 2017 in Spain.
 It focused on the exploration and discussion of history, consequences and memories of the Spanish Civil War.
 "Is there a specific ‘Spanish model’ of (not) dealing with the past?" was the leading question of the program which consisted of a combination of visits to memory sites in and nearby Madrid, Belchite, Barcelona, La Jonquera and Rivesaltes (France), feedback-sessions after visits, presentations by/discussions with experts, and working sessions within the group.
 The study trip/workshop 2017 were organized by the Youth Initiative for Human Rights BiH, EUROM - European Observatory on Memories, Forum ZFD Bosnia and Herzegovina , Franco-German Youth Office, Districte 11 – City to City and Crossborder Factory, with the support of CCFD – Terre Solidaire, Forum ZFD BiH, Government of Catalonia – Department for Cooperation and Development, City Council Barcelona, Madrid City Council, Robert Bosch Foundation, European Commission / Europe for Citizens Programme and Franco-German Youth Office.